espocrm/documentation/user-guide/case-management.md

 * Automatically when a new email came to a specific mailbox.
 * Automatically by a Workflow rule.

-Case record has a stream that can be utilized for a communication between customer and service.
-CRM users can also make internal posts that won't be visible in a customer portal.
+Case record has a *stream* that can be utilized for a communication between customer and service.

+CRM users can make *internal posts* that won't be visible in a customer portal.
+For this, you need to click the lock icon next to *Post* button.

 When the new case is created by a portal user it's not assigned to any user.
 By utilizing [Workflows](https://github.com/espocrm/documentation/blob/master/administration/workflows.md) administrator can create rule that will notify certain users about a new case in the system.
 Workflows also provide an ability to apply assignment rule to new cases, i.e. Round-Robin and Least-Busy rules.
 For more complex business flows it's recommended to utilize [BPM tool](../administration/bpm.md).